 Clinical trials are conducted in stages, or phases.
 There are 4 phases of clinical trials.
 During an early clinical trial phase (Phase 1), the main objective is often to assess the safety of a new treatment,.
 Experimental treatments will only advance to the next stages if they pass certain safety and efficacy standards defined in the trial protocol.
 Often, independent reviewers, who are part of a Data and Safety Monitoring Board, will review the data and agree that the treatment meets prespecified safety and/or efficacy standards before recommending that the research can advance to the next phase.

-5) They Take out a Physician’s Bias
+5) They Help Prevent Bias